-The size of the groups vary, at my home just two or three couples.
-I think it’s lovely to do KG Hypnobirthing in a small group because you can meet other expectant couples, exchange ideas, and learn from their questions.
+The size of the groups vary, between 5 and 6 couples depending on room size.
+I think it’s lovely to do Hypnobirthing in a small group because you can meet other expectant couples, exchange ideas, and learn from their questions.
 The groups are kept small enough to be personal, and friendly.

 History of Hypnobirthing?